 That’s a lovely dream.
 The reality is that regular maintenance and vigilance are required.
 That way, a small issue won’t turn into a huge, expensive problem.

-Staying on top of maintenance pays off in the long run.
-Today’s cars will easily last 200,000 miles if you take care of them.
+Maintenance and vigilance pay off in the long run, too.
+Today’s cars can last 200,000 miles if you take care of them.

 1. Respect the ‘check engine’ light

 That “check engine” light could mean something as simple as a loose gas cap.
 Or, it could be an issue with the oxygen sensor, which can cost about $250 to fix.